Ski in / ski out

 Rusutsu is a powder purists dream; perfectly groomed pistes and tree lined gullies.
 It’s also a family favourite full of kitsch quirks and gentle slopes.
 Three mountains (West, East and Mt.
 Isola) inter-link with a well-oiled lift system to create a playground for beginners and experts alike.
 14m of snow falls here each year and with crowd-less slopes and next to no lift lines it feels like you get the place to yourself – something you won’t find in Rusutsu’s noisy neighbour Niseko.
 It’s easy to see why those in the know consider Rusutsu to be one of Japan’s best kept secrets.

-The Rusutsu Resort Hotel & Convention Centre provides the ski in, ski out accommodation and the quirkiness with the talking tree, Michael Jackson’s Neverland replica Merry-go-round and the banjo playing bears, not to mention the arcade that fills the air with pops, crackles and pings, the Parisian/Venetian shopping arcade and wave pool.
+The Rusutsu Resort Hotel & Convention Centre provides the ski in, ski out accommodation and the quirkiness with the talking tree, Michael Jackson’s Neverland replica Merry-go-round and the banjo playing bears, not to mention the arcade that fills the air with pops, crackles and pings, the Parisian/Venetian shopping district and wave pool.

 The Hotel is situated on West Mountain and linked to the resorts other hotel, the Westin Rusutsu Resort (East Mountain), by monorail making up the majority of Rusutsu base.
 There is also a small village with a couple of bars, restaurants and pensions.
 All over shadowed by the theme park with roller coaster corkscrews jutting over the mountains – an unfamiliar snowy sight.

 Rusutsu itself is only a 40 minute drive away from Niseko, giving you the perfect opportunity to ski two of Japans finest resorts in one ski holiday.